linkedin/dustjs/guides/contexts.md

 ## Special Values in Context

 Objects, Arrays, strings, numbers, and other literals are retrieved from the context as-is.
-Contexts have special behavior when returning functions.
+Contexts have special behavior when returning functions and Promises.

 ### Functions

 Instead of returning a function to be rendered by the template, Dust first executes the function and passes its return value to the template.
 The function is invoked with some special Dust parameters to give it great control over the rendering process.

 These special functions are collectively referred to as **context helpers**.
 For information on how to write context helpers, see the [Context Helpers guide](/guides/context-helpers).

+### Promises

+As of Dust 2.6.2, when Dust encounters a Promise in the context, it waits for the Promise to be resolved or rejected before providing the value to the template.

+If the Promise is a reference, it is output directly.
+If the Promise is rejected, the reference does not output.

+If the Promise is a section, its return value is pushed onto the context stack.
+If the Promise is rejected, Dust looks for an `{:error}` block in the section and renders that instead.